 Requirements for Dropping Out Legally

-North Carolina law allows students who are at least 16 years old to drop out before graduating (N.C.
-Gen. Stat. § 115C-378).
-In a pilot program, the state has allowed two school districts to raise the dropout age to 18.
+North Carolina is one of a few states that allow students as young as 16 years old to drop out of school before graduating.
+They don’t need to get their parents’ permission or meet any other requirements for leaving school.
+(N.C.
+Gen. Stat. § 115C-378.)
+In a pilot program, however, the state has authorized two school districts to raise the dropout age to 18.

 - their families would suffer “substantial hardship” if the children didn’t have a license.